Showing posts with label plants. Show all posts

 Other waterfowl that can be found here are Black Muscovy Ducks, White Muscovy Ducks, Domestic Ducks, Mallard Ducks, Canadian Geese, and others.

-A Great place to get pictures of waterfowl.
+It's a great place to get pictures of waterfowl.

-We had a lot of rain this year and Spring Park was flooded.
+We had a lot of rain this year, and Spring Park was flooded.
 A couple of rides were completely covered in water and are no longer in use.

-My granddaughter-in-law owns a beauty school in Sheffield so I stopped in to visit with her and my great-grandson.
+My granddaughter-in-law owns a beauty school in Sheffield, so I stopped in to visit with her and my great-grandson.
 Hayne is just a doll, so cute, lovable, and sweet.

 Big Box of Chicken and fixin' from Bojangles

-Hubby would be home from work soon so I stopped at Bojangles to pick up a box of chicken and the fixings for supper. πŸ—
+Hubby would be home from work soon, so I stopped at Bojangles to pick up a box of chicken and the fixings for supper. πŸ—

-It was a beautiful day not too hot or not too cold.
+It was a beautiful day, not too hot or not too cold.

 Hope we have more days like today.